-We continue to prefer cyclical sectors as the U.S. economic expansion continues, as noted in our Outlook 2019 publication.
-We expect industrials to benefit from a pickup in capital spending and a potential trade deal with China.
-Though financials face a headwind from a flat yield curve, we believe the sector is well positioned to benefit from deregulation, rising dividend payouts, and a potentially more favorable interest rate environment over time.
+We continue to prefer cyclical sectors as the U.S. economic expansion continues.
+We expect industrials to benefit from a potential pickup in capital spending, though that is contingent on a trade deal with China, which we expect in the next several months.
+Although financials face a headwind from a flat yield curve, we believe the sector is well positioned to benefit from deregulation, rising dividend payouts, and a potentially more favorable interest rate environment over time.
 Our biases toward potential near-term changes include energy (negative) and healthcare (positive).

-Sector F Т v Θ 0 (+) S&P Rationale Materials - 2.7 A China trade deal would help but commodity prices are lagging, an infrastructure program is far off, and technicals are weak.
-Energy - - • 5.4 Supply cuts overseas and firmer global demand picture have brought oil to near fair value; U.S. supply overhang remains, capping potential upside.
+Sector F т v Θ 0 (+) S&P Rationale Materials - 2.8 Valuations are low and a China trade deal is a possible catalyst but an infrastructure program is far off and technicals are weak.
+Energy • 4.9 Supply cuts overseas, geopolitical tensions, and decent global demand have lifted oil near fair value, though U.S. supply may cap upside.
 Negative bias.
-Industrials = • 9.5 We expect a U.SChina trade deal in early 2019, which should bolster business confidence and help spur capital investment; slower growth overseas is a headwind.
-Cyclical Communication Services 10.3 No longer a defensive sector after 2018 revamp.
+Industrials 9.3 We expect a U.SChina trade deal later this summer, which should bolster business confidence and help spur capital investment; slower growth overseas is a headwind.
+Cyclical Communication Services 10.2 No longer a defensive sector after 2018 revamp.
 Our cautious views on media and traditional telecom offset a strong growth outlook for former tech stocks.
-Consumer Discretionary = - 10.3 Valuations are high and the sector tends to do relatively worse late in business cycles.
-Technology 21.4 Our positive business spending outlook and the sector's productivity- enabling role are positive; lower near-term earnings expectations may enable upside.
-Financials - • 13.0 Valuations have become more attractive after a difficult 2018; deregulation, higher dividend payouts, and a potentially steeper yield curve may help in 2019.
-Defensive Utilities 3.2 The potential plateau in interest rates and the Fed on hold help, but we continue to favor cyclical sectors, and valuations are high.
-Healthcare - - • 14.0 Healthcare spending outlook remains solid, buoyed by demographics.
+Consumer Discretionary - - 10.3 May retail sales were solid, but valuations are rich and the sector tends to do relatively worse late in business cycles.
+Technology 21.3 Solid spending in areas targeting productivity enhancements, focusing on mobile, cloud computing, automation, and artificial intelligence (AI).
+Financials - 13.1 Valuations have become more attractive after a difficult 2018; deregulation, higher dividend payouts, and a potentially steeper yield curve may help in 2019.
+Defensive Utilities • 3.4 Lower interest rates and a potential Fed rate cut forthcoming help, but valuations are high and we continue to favor cyclical sectors.
+Healthcare - - • 14.2 Healthcare spending outlook remains solid, buoyed by demographics.
 Policy uncertainty has left valuations attractive.
 Suggest patience, watching technicals for opportunities.
-Consumer Staples - • 7.1 We favor cyclical sectors steering us away from staples; lackluster growth outlook offsets ebbing interest rate risk now that Fed is on hold.
-Real Estate = 3.1 Fundamentals still look pretty good, yields are attractive, and interest rates are plateauing; we still prefer more economically sensitive sectors, but the outlook has improved.
+Consumer Staples 7.4 We favor cyclical sectors steering us away from staples; lackluster growth outlook offsets reduced interest rate risk with a Fed rate cut potentially on tap.
+Real Estate = 3.1 Fundamentals still look pretty good, yields are attractive, and interest rates have fallen; we still prefer more economically sensitive sectors, but the outlook has improved.